viking-saver/windows-itpro-docs/windows/deployment/do/mcc-isp.md

     - If this process is for your *first Connected Cache deployment*, enter `n`.

-    - If you already have an Connected Cache deployment, you can use an existing IoT Hub from your previous installation.
+    - If you already have a Connected Cache deployment, you can use an existing IoT Hub from your previous installation.
 Select `Y` to see your existing IoT Hubs.
 You can copy and paste the resulting IoT Hub name to continue.

     :::image type="content" source="./images/mcc-isp-bash-iot-prompt.png" alt-text="Screenshot of the Bash script output with steps for existing IoT Hub." lightbox="./images/mcc-isp-bash-iot-prompt.png":::